allure-framework/allure-rspec/README.md

 # Allure RSpec Adaptor

-Adaptor to use the Allure framework along with the RSpec
+Adaptor to use the Allure framework along with the RSpec.
+See [an example](https://github.com/allure-examples/allure-rspec-example) project to take a quick tour.

 ## What's new